 SEND Information Report

 You can find our SEND information report in the key documents below.
-This report was amended in collaboration with parents/carers, children and Governors in July 2019 and is displayed on our website and is available in hard copy for parents who are unable to access the internet.
-Should parents require the report to be translated into an additional language please contact the school office.
-If you wish to leave a comment about the SEN Information report please email Mrs Saddington through the website.
+This report is amended annually in collaboration with parents/carers, children and Governors and is displayed on our website and is available in hard copy for parents who are unable to access the internet.
+The most recent review took place in July 2022.

 Questions and Answers

 Q. What is SEND?

 A.Our school currently provides additional and/or different provision for a range of needs, including: